oliviapandora/oliviapandora/oliviapandora.md

 ![olivia_pandora](https://github.com/user-attachments/assets/2aea88c7-2776-4095-a3ee-8a2435dbec62)

-<h2>Marketing Strategist who decided to start coding.
-I'm exploring the intersection between modern marketing + tech</h2>
+<h2>Marketing Strategist who decided to start coding/h2>

 <p>While working on my first portfolio I realized my lack of technical skills was restricting my creativity.
 Website templates are improving as time goes by, but I craved more flexibility.
 Then I began to wonder: How would my website look if I could to code?
 Starting with HTML and CSS, I used freeCodeCamp's Responsive Web Design Certification to learn.
 During this time, I discovered my passion for cybersecurity and data security.
 After finishing my freeCodeCamp certification, I decided to learn Python because of it versatility.
 I started with Python Principles and am currently working through freeCodeCamp’s course and some additional small projects (both Python + frond-end)